-- CommunityCares, including periodically updating information about practice operations and generating reports. - D. Upload documentation that describes the practice's policies and procedures for using CommunityCares and/or other MCO, ACO, or CIN HRSN referral programs, as appropriate to make electronic service referrals to CBOs. - unavailable, a system-level report with processes to evaluate at the practice/ regional level will suffice. - G. Based on an assessment of the practice's full population or a practice record review of a random sample of at least 20 members that wanted to receive assistance with an identified HRSN, attest that practice made referrals in the CommunityCares system for at least 85% of the population between April 1, 2025 and September 30, 2025.
+- CommunityCares, including periodically updating information about practice operations and generating reports. - D. Upload documentation that describes the practice's policies and procedures for using CommunityCares and/or other MCO, ACO, or CIN HRSN referral programs, as appropriate to make electronic service referrals to CBOs.
+Clearly state which systems are used for each health plan and age group (Adults and Pediatrics). - unavailable, a system-level report with processes to evaluate at the practice/ regional level will suffice. - G. Based on an assessment of the practice's full population or a practice record review of a random sample of at least 20 members that wanted to receive assistance with an identified HRSN, attest that practice made referrals in the CommunityCares system for at least 85% of the population between April 1, 2025 and September 30, 2025.